The Dividend Champions Companies

 There is no specific reason to choose 25 years as the demarcation point for designating any company a Dividend Champion.
 However, the 25-year time frame is long enough to establish a reliable and stable dividend growth history but not too short to include some companies with more volatility in their dividend distribution patterns.

-Alternatively, lowering the cutoff to 10 years nearly triples the number of companies to nearly 370 Dividend Champions and Challengers combined.
-However, analyzing 370 equities is significantly more time consuming.
+Alternatively, lowering the cutoff to 10 years more than triples the number of companies to 415 Dividend Champions and Contenders combined.
+Needless to say, analyzing 415 equities is significantly more time-consuming.
 Therefore, while mostly arbitrary, the 25-year cutoff generates a manageable list of relatively diverse companies that deliver long-term rising dividend income payouts.

 Current Dividend Champions by Sector

-The 133 companies currently in the Dividend Champions list represent 11 different sectors.
+The 138 companies currently in the Dividend Champions list represent 9 different sectors.
 However, the distributions are allocated quite unevenly amongst the sectors.
-A quarter of the Dividend Champions — 34 out of 136 — represent the Financial sector.
-Additionally, with 60 companies combined, the top two sectors by company count — Financials and Industrials — account for nearly half (44%) of all companies on the list.
-Alternatively, the three sectors with the lowest representation in terms of company count were represented by just four companies each — Communication Services, Energy and Information Technology (IT).
+Over a quarter of the Dividend Champions — 37 out of 138 — represent the Financial sector.
+Additionally, with 92 companies combined, the top three sectors by company count — Financials, Industrials and Consumer Defense — account for two-thirds (66.6%) of all companies on the list.
+The sector with the fewest companies — the Energy sector — has only three.

-The table and the chart below provide the complete details by sector.
+The table and the chart below provide the complete details by sector, updated December 2020.

-Despite generally delivering slightly lower absolute returns in any given year or quarter, Dividend Champions, Contenders, Aristocrats, Kings, etc. reward their investors with a reliable dividend income, rising dividend payouts and reduced volatility.
-However, all these factors favor the strong long-term returns that are desired by long-term investors.
+Despite delivering slightly lower absolute returns in any given year or quarter, Dividend Champions, Contenders, Aristocrats, Kings, etc. reward their investors with a reliable dividend income, rising dividend payouts and reduced volatility.
+All these factors favor the strong long-term returns that are desired by long-term investors.

-The Dividend Champions list offer investors a selection of relatively good choices for long-term investing.
-Even without a detailed analysis, most of the companies on the Dividend Champions list should deliver decent returns.
+The Dividend Champions list offers investors a selection of relatively good choices for long-term investing.
+Even without a detailed analysis, most of the companies on the Dividend Champions list deliver solid returns.
 However, just like with any other investment, investors must conduct their own analysis and due diligence to ensure that the selected equities meet their individual investment portfolio goals.